Nxt3/HoloHangouts/README.md

 HoloHangouts
 ============

 This is an EvolveSMS theme.
+I've included the PSD (Photoshop) files for each bubble.

 If you use this as a base for any sort of future theme or if you modify this theme and redistribute it--I only as that you please give credit to me, Nate Gantt (iNate71).
 Also, I ask that you do not profit from this.
 If you redistribute the theme, it should be free.
 There is a reason I licensed this. ;)